Student Cross is a Christian pilgrimage organised

 they helped carry the cross while 'stronger' men recovered from

 denominations started walking Student Cross in the 1960s.

 Although Student Cross is still predominantly Catholic, scores

-of felllow Christians have walked and continue to take part in
+of fellow Christians have walked and continue to take part in

 Well known people to have walked

-Student Cross include novelist David Lodge, Bishop Emeritus of
+Student Cross include novelist David Lodge.
+The Archbishop of

 Liverpool, Rt Rev Malcolm McMahon, is one of the patrons of the